White-eye: Systematics

 For example, a revision of the yuhinas and the genus Stachyris (Cibois et al. 2002), based on the same genes as Cibois (2003), revealed that the Philippine species placed in the latter genus by some were actually yuhinas.
-However, when the review by Jønsson & Fjeldså (2006) was published, no study had tried to propose a phylogeny for the newly defined yuhinas including the white-eyes.
+However, when the review by Jønsson & Fjeldså (2006) was published, no study had tried to propose a phylogeny for the newly defined yuhinas including the white eyes.
 Therefore, Jønsson & Fjeldså (2006) give a rather misleading phylogeny for the group.
 It appears as if the yuhinas are polyphyletic, with the white-collared yuhina being closer to the ancestor of the Zosterops white-eyes than to other yuhinas including the species moved from Stachyris (Cibois et al. 2002).

 In the past, the Madanga (Madanga ruficollis) was included in this family but studies now place it as an atypical member of the Motacillidae.

-The cladogram below showing the relationships between families is based on a study of the babblers by Tianlong Cai and collaborators published in 2019.
+The cladogram below showing the relationships between families is based on a study of babblers by Tianlong Cai and collaborators published in 2019.

 The cladogram below showing the relationships between the genera is based on the study by Carl Oliveros and collaborators that was published in 2021.
 The genera Apalopteron, Tephrozosterops and Rukia were not sampled in this study.
 The genus Megazosterops was found to be nested in Heleia.
 The earlier study by Cai and collaborators found a generally similar phylogeny but with Cleptornis as sister to Heleia.
 Cai's study found that Apalopteron was nested within Heleia with weak support and that Tephrozosterops was sister to Zosterops.